We're reader-supported & may earn revenue from some providers listed. Learn more about our mission.

 In this section, we define different types of loans and some of the top lenders in each of these categories (scroll below to see who is best for each):

-1. Online unsecured loans
+1. Unsecured personal loans

 2. Online secured loans